wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-endpoints/includes/protect-endpoints.md

 To successfully secure endpoints, an organization should achieve the following:

 - Cloud enforced security policies.
 This needs to cover endpoint security, app protection, device compliance, device configuration, and risk posture.
-- The operating system (like Windows), as well as apps that run on devices are securely provisioned, configured, and kept up to date.
+- The operating system (like Windows), and apps that run on devices are securely provisioned, configured, and kept up to date.
 - Automatically and rapidly respond to security incidents and prevent organizational data from being extracted from endpoints.
 - The presence of an access control system that only allows access to data through policy controls.